-How To Launch Your Private Practice: 2022 Checklist & Guide
+How To Start Your Private Practice: 2022 Checklist & Guide

-This is the ultimate guide to starting and growing a counseling private practice in 2021.
+This is the ultimate guide to starting a counseling private practice in 2022.

 So if you want to build a profitable and sustainable private practice, you’ll enjoy the actionable tips (and things to avoid!) in this new guide.